-The target population for Targeted Case Management will be medically fragile individuals.
-These are individuals who are medically fragile, have multiple diagnoses.
+The target population for Targeted Case Management will be medically fragile individuals, with multiple diagnoses.
 Such individuals must also be at risk for medical compromise due to one of the following conditions:

 - Failure to take advantage of necessary health care services, or - Non-compliance with their prescribed medical regime, or - An inability to coordinate multiple medical, social and other services due to the existence of an unstable medical condition in need of stabilization, or - An inability to understand medical directions because of comprehension barriers, or - A lack of community support system to assist in appropriate follow-up care at home, or - Substance abuse, or - A victim of abuse, neglect or violence; and - In need of assistance in accessing necessary medical, social, educational, or other services, when comprehensive case management is not being provided elsewhere.